alex-code1234/emu8/README.md

 ## Extending generic emulator

-To implement new emulator, at least one javascript module should be created and loaded by the boot=module URL parameter when generic emulator starts.
+To implement new emulator, at least one javascript module should be created and loaded by using the boot=module URL parameter when generic emulator starts.
 Alternatively, the module can be loaded after starting by using **boot** command.
 The module should define a main function, which is specified by boot_name=fname URL parameter or has the same name as module.
 The function has signature async function(scr), where scr is canvas id, defined in index.html.
 It should create and return an object with following structure:
 - **cpu** \- CPU object with properties:
              - **reset** \- reset CPU: function()
              - **step** \- execute one step: function()